-As the Basic Attention Token is an Ethereum based token, they’ve also given you the option to hold Ethereum in the wallet.
-Plus, you can add further Ethereum based (ERC20) tokens.
+As the Basic Attention Token is an Ethereum-based token, they’ve also given you the option to hold Ethereum in the wallet.
+Plus, you can add further Ethereum-based (ERC20) tokens.

 Brave Browser & Binance Widget

 In Brave’s latest desktop update (version 1.8), Brave Browser has now released the Binance widget into its privacy-based browser.
-Meaning that millions of users can now seamlessly trade and manage crypto without ever having to leave their browser.
+Meaning that millions of users can now seamlessly trade and manage crypto without ever having to leave their browsers.

 How to Update Brave Browser

-Then click onto “About Brave”
+Then click on “About Brave”

 Brave will then let you know if you are running the latest version, or if there is an update available.